 The story is told across different platforms that also segues into live events.
 The feature film Billboard focuses on the radio station who hosts the contest.
 A thirty-episode web series, The Billboard Sitters, concentrates on the four people who entered the billboard sitting contest.
 An interactive play is an amalgamation of the two where the audience can interact with the characters via a mobile app that he created.
 The fun doesn’t stop there.

 Zeke and his team host live events with WTYT 960 featuring bands from the project bringing the story to the masses which also helps him build audience.
 He’s been ideating with leading cable providers on ways where viewers can consume the feature film and web series within the same interface, jumping in and out of various aspects of the story.
 This entire project has taken over eight years to create and was done with a budget that would buy you a modest house in Allentown, PA.

 Zeke feels strongly about inspiring others to create.
 He’s the founder of Art Wars and Art Spark.
 Both organizations inspire people to create in public spaces where they gain exposure, earn and win prizes.
 Zeke is always willing to offer a hand up.

 The son of a preacher woman, Zeke broke into the entertainment business as a clown, peddling balloons at an amusement park that his great grand father founded.
-He learned many lessons at that park, most importantly integrating amusements and entertainment with profit centers.
+His first job in the film business was as a dancer in John Water’s film Hairspray.